 It’s usually caused by herpes simplex virus type 1 (HSV-1).
 Cold sores are highly contagious!
-They spread through saliva, skin-to-skin contact or through objects handled by someone infected by the virus.
+They spread through saliva, skin-to-skin contact, or through objects handled by someone infected by the virus.
 Once contracted, you have the virus for life.

 Primary HSV is when a child develops a cold sore for the first time – the blisters often spread further than the lips, into the mouth and gums, and occasionally all over the child’s face.
-Children may also exhibit a fever, swollen and tender lymph glands, sore throat, irritability and drooling.
+Children may also exhibit a fever, swollen and tender lymph glands, sore throat, irritability, and drooling.

-The virus can be spread to eyes and cause HSV Keratitis – an infection of the cornea.
+The virus can be spread to the eyes and cause HSV Keratitis – an infection of the cornea.
 The infection usually heals without damaging the eye, but severe infections can lead to blindness.
-HSV keratitis is a major cause of blindness worldwide (HSV-1, which is the type of HSV that also causes cold sores on the mouth, is the most common cause of corneal infections).
+HSV keratitis is a major cause of blindness worldwide (HSV-1, which is the type of HSV that also causes cold sores on the mouth, and is the most common cause of corneal infections).

-In infants, herpes type 1 can cause severe infections, including encephalitis, brain, lung and liver disease, as well as skin and eye sores.
+In infants, herpes type 1 can cause severe infections, including encephalitis, brain, lung, and liver disease, as well as skin and eye sores.
 Because the baby hasn’t got the immune system to fight off the virus, it can prove devastating to them as they aren’t robust enough to cope.

 Food allergies are no new thing, but nowadays we’re more aware of them than ever before.
 Even small crumbs containing gluten can set off an autoimmune response that can put a child at a much higher risk of cancer and other autoimmune disorders.
-The thing with newborns is, you have no way of knowing what they’re allergic to.
+The thing with newborns is, that you have no way of knowing what they’re allergic to.
 How could you?
 They’ve barely been in the world for any time at all.
 Parents are usually careful about avoiding giving their children things that could cause allergic reactions, but it only takes a tiny amount to transfer from an adult’s face to a baby’s for it to cause a reaction.

 Both men and women put a myriad of chemicals on their faces every day to try to ensure they’re looking fresh and young.
-Whilst most things are fine for adult faces, for baby faces they can be severely irritating.
+Whilst most things are fine for adult faces, baby faces can be severely irritating.
 These products can often contain formaldehyde, parabens, and artificial colors, to start with, and these can irritate a child’s skin.
 Strong perfumes could cause respiratory issues for young babies also – if we cough when we smell strong perfume, imagine what that would be like for tiny newborn lungs!

 Children Mimic Adults

 If you have other children around who see you or others kissing your newborn baby on the lips, chances are they’ll want to mimic you and do the same.
-This can be dangerous because children don’t have the same levels of hygiene as grown ups and therefore, can pass on illnesses easily.
+This can be dangerous because children don’t have the same levels of hygiene as grown-ups and therefore, can pass on illnesses easily.

-Underdeveloped Immune System
+Underdeveloped Immune System of Babies